drksam/ShopMonitor/firmware/README.md

 ### First Time Setup

-When first powered on, the ESP32 will create a WiFi access point named "NooyenNode_XXXXXX".
+When first powered on, the ESP32 will create a WiFi access point named "ShopNode_XXXXXX".

-1. Connect to this WiFi network (password: nooyen123)
+1. Connect to this WiFi network (password: Shop123)
 2. Open a web browser and navigate to http://192.168.4.1
 3. Configure the node name, type, WiFi credentials and server URL
 4. The device will restart and connect to your WiFi network